latex3/tagpdf/Readme.md

 Comments, feedback, examples are welcome.

-Use the issue tracker, sent me a mail or make a pull-request.
+Use the issue tracker, sent a mail or make a pull-request.

 ## Licence

 The tagpdf package may be modified and distributed under the terms and conditions of the [LaTeX Project Public License](https://www.latex-project.org/lppl/), version 1.3c or greater.